rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 Note that as *difficulty* increases the target number decreases
- (that is, it becomes more difficulty to find a SHA-256 hash that is less than the target).
+ (that is, it becomes more difficulty to find a SHA-256 hash less than the target).